johnnovak/gridmonger-site/source/annotations.rst

 If the cell already has some content (e.g. a pressure plate or a teleport), placing a note with a marker in it overwrites its previous content.
-If you want to keep the cell's content, just use the **None** note type, which just displays a little triangle in the top-right corner.
+If you want to keep the cell's content, just use the **None** note type, which just displays a little triangle in the top-right corner while keeping the cell's content intact.

-Conversely, if you overwrite a marker-type note with some non-blank floor type (e.g. a teleport), the note won't be deleted but it will be converted to the **None** type, so the new cell content and the note can coexist.
+Conversely, if you overwrite a marker-type note with some cell content (e.g. a teleport), the note won't be deleted, but it will be converted to the **None** type, so the new cell content and the note can coexist.

-The note under the cursor is displayed in the *notes pane*, below the level.
-You can toggle the notes pane with :kbd:`Alt+N`.
-Alternatively, hovering over the cell with the mouse cursor will make the note appear in a tooltip.
+The note under the cursor is displayed in the *notes pane* below the level, which can be toggled with :kbd:`Alt+N`.
+You can also hover over a cell with the mouse pointer, and if it has a note, it will be displayed in a tooltip.
-You can also press :kbd:`Space` to display this tooltip.
+This tooltip can also be toggled with :kbd:`Space` for the cell under the cursor.

 .. tip::

     As creating and editing notes are very frequently used actions, special care has been taken to make the note dialog fully keyboard operable.

     Use :kbd:`Ctrl` with the horizontal movement keys to navigate between the tabs.
-You can also hold :kbd:`Ctrl` and press keys :kbd:`1` to :kbd:`4` to jump to a specific tab.
+Hold :kbd:`Ctrl` and press keys :kbd:`1` to :kbd:`4` to jump to a specific tab.

     To cycle between text fields, use :kbd:`Tab` and :kbd:`Shift+Tab`.
-In the **Number** and **Icon** tabs, use the movement keys to select the color or the icon, respectively.
+In the **Number** and **Icon** tabs, use the movement keys to select the color or the icon image, respectively.

 .. rst-class:: style4 big